-If it is true, mysqlbackup exits the loop and finishes the backup by asserting a global read lock and copies all the non-InnoDB tables.
+If it is true, mysqlbackup exits the loop and finishes the backup by asserting a read lock on all the non-InnoDB tables and copy them.

 If it is not true, new temporary tables have just been created and opened on the slave. mysqlbackup then restarts the SQL slave thread, so more updates can be made on the slave servers. mysqlbackup then goes back to step 1 of this loop

 Besides the exit condition described in step (3) above (which

 is, there really are no more open temporary tables and

 mysqlbackup will time out after staying in

 the above loop for too long to wait for all temporary tables to